ncatlab/nlab-content/pages/6970.md

 ### As a negative type

 Function types are almost always defined as a [[negative type]].
 In this presentation, primacy is given to the eliminators.
-The natural eliminator of a function type says that we can *apply* it to any input:
+The natural eliminator of a function type says that we can [[function application|apply]] it to any input:

 $$\frac{f\colon A\to B \qquad a\colon A}{f(a) \colon B}$$